DEPARTMENT OF TRANSPORTATION

 The Administration's main functions are carried out by four main divisions: Central Operations and Safety Programs; Customer Engagement; Field Operations; and Support Services (Code Transportation Article, secs.
 12-101 through 12-209).

-Units reporting directly to the Administrator include Audit, External Affairs, Financial Services, the Maryland Highway Safety Office, Information Technology, and Investigations.
+Units reporting directly to the Motor Vehicle Administrator include Audit, External Affairs, Financial Services, the Maryland Highway Safety Office, Information Technology, and Investigations.

 INFORMATION TECHNOLOGY

-In 1992, Information Technology began as the Information Systems Center.
-Renamed the Information Resources Division in October 1997, and the Office of Information Resources in January 1998, it became Information Resources in April 2008 and received its present name in March 2010.
+Within the Motor Vehicle Administration, Information Technology began as the Information Systems Center in 1992.
+Renamed the Information Resources Division in October 1997, it reformed as the Office of Information Resources in January 1998.
+The Office then became Information Resources in April 2008, and received its present name in March 2010.

 Information Technology ensures that the Administration's IT systems are aligned with its goals and objectives.
 It develops, maintains, and supports the software systems used at the Department of Transportation, and plays a pivotal role in enabling efficient and secure operations.
 Specifically, Information Technology manages databases that store crucial driver and vehicle data, develops user-friendly online and kiosk platforms for transactions, implements robust security measures to protect sensitive information, and automates workflows for faster processing.
 This office also ensures seamless communication across departments; exchanges information between MVA and external business partners and federal, State, and local government agencies; maintains compliance with regulations; and ensures availability of the systems for critical Information exchange with law enforcement.